By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Real Wedding Nail Inspiration

-Let me share some of my favorite bridal nail designs from actual clients.
-These worked beautifully in photos and held up through the entire wedding day.
+We've curated some of the most beautiful bridal nail designs from top nail artists and real weddings.
+These worked beautifully in photos and held up through entire wedding days.

 The Classic French with a Twist

 Traditional french tips but with a sheer pink base instead of nude, and the tips are slightly thinner than traditional french.
-Modern, clean, and photographs like a dream.
+Modern, clean, and photographs like a dream according to Who What Wear editors.
 Works with any dress style and never looks dated.

 Minimalist Gold Accent